 3) use academic library resources to develop research strategies, including the ability to identify keywords and perform search queries, recognize relevant resources/tools, and collect and evaluate information

 4) plan, organize and compose a focused research project

 5) quote, summarize and paraphrase from texts and to produce appropriate documentation of source and effectively present research to a specific audience

 6) assess one’s research process through engaged self-reflection and peer critique

 Class will include a mixture of group discussion, short lectures, student presentations, group work, research instruction, writing workshops, and online discussion boards.

 Class assignments and grading

-During the quarter you will produce discussion board responses, three shorter assignments leading toward your final research paper (including a youtube presentation of historical background research), and your final research project.
+During the quarter you will do a series of shorter assignments leading toward your final research paper, including brief presentations, a rhetorical analysis, an annotated bibliography and a research proposal.
 You will also be evaluated on your in-class participation, peer editing, and written homework assignments.